Supplying extracellular potentials

 PyFibers works with extracellular potentials imposed by stimulation electrodes.
-Extracellular potentials can be derived from a number of sources.
-The two primary methods are analytical calculations (e.g., point source approximation) and numerical simulations (e.g., finite element method).
-When using numerical simulations, the extracellular potentials are calculated in a separate software package (e.g., COMSOL) and then imported into PyFibers.
-Typically, the extracellular potentials are calculated using a unit stimulus (e.g., 1 mA) and then scaled to the desired stimulus amplitude (e.g., the stimamp parameter of run_sim()).
+Extracellular potentials can be derived from analytical calculations or numerical simulations (e.g., finite element method).
+Typically, potentials are calculated using a unit stimulus (e.g., 1 mA) and then scaled to the desired stimulus amplitude.

-Each fiber class instance has a method point_source_potentials() that calculates the extracellular potentials due to a point source in an infinite homogeneous volume conductor.
-For the isotropic case:
+Each fiber class instance has a method point_source_potentials() that calculates extracellular potentials due to a point source in an infinite homogeneous volume conductor.

 pt_x = 0 # μm